marginal23326/Remote-Control/README.md

     build_exe.bat
     ```

     This will typically create an executable file inside the `dist` folder.
-You can safely delete the 'build' folder and the 'server.spec' file.
+You can safely delete the `build` folder and the `server.spec` file.

+## Only for development

+1. **Compile Tailwind CSS:**
+    ```bash
+    npm run build-css
+    ```
+    (Always run this first before starting the server if you make any changes to the Tailwind CSS in /templates/index.html or /templates/login.html)

 ## Important Notes